erichVK5/KicadModuleToGEDA/README.md

 - Rotated text with rotation in decidegrees as specified by the kicad module is now supported.
 - Text should scale satisfactorily with footprint magnification as well.
+- The utility has been tested and found to work on kicad modues exported from the "madparts" GUI based footprint creation utility

 Deliberate omissions due to a lack of PCB equivalents: